 Introduction to Cloud Computing Benefits

-In this topic, we are going to discuss about cloud computing benefits.
+The following article provides an outline for Cloud Computing Benefits.
 Cloud is essentially a set of resources and services offered through the internet.
-It can range from a varied source of services, such as Office applications, desktop machines or just a web service.
-Today Cloud has penetrated in almost everything that is associated with the internet.
+It can range from a varied source of services, such as office applications, desktop machines, or just a web service.
+Today Cloud has penetrated almost everything that is associated with the internet.
 We use many cloud services every day.
 Filled with our smartphones are apps, which all synchronize remotely with a cloud.
 On our desktop, we use services such as Picasa, which manages its interface remotely.

 Cloud Computing Concept

 It is these processing machines, a warehouse of which has been set up remotely, that power the hardware behind the cloud.
-Using a technology called Virtualization, these machines power up and provides their computing resources to anything that is required.
+Using a technology called Virtualization, these machines power-up and provides their computing resources to anything that is required.

 From remote hosting several virtual machines or VMs, which provide entire infrastructure to anyone required, to providing a framework for software development, Virtualization takes a lot of responsibility in orchestrating and providing the technology behind Cloud.